Jabulani-N/atlas-gan/dev_notes/script-MNIST.md

 Part of the reason for the 48x48 resolution is that significant increases in image size create significant increases in training time.
 * similarly, I had to reduce the number of epochs and not use the entire dataset while testing, as the number of operations multiplies all of them, resulting in exponentially increasing train times.

 Now this architecture only performs basic forward propagations, and is not properly deep convolutional.

 In order to make this Deep Convolution, and not just a GAN

 * apply convolutional layering, based on the projects from recent weeks
 * That will take a significant review to fully understand how to impliment in that way.
+  * but the logic should be able to be directly transferred over

-* I will likely need to convert the training to be handled by tensorflow or keras in order for more effective understanding of training results.
+I will likely need to convert the training to be handled by tensorflow or keras in order for more effective understanding of training results.
 * It was simply too late in the project when I realized I had completely missed utilizing these modules.

 # Results